What to do in Tokyo for a first time?

 Tokyo is immense, but extremely legible.

-Once you understand the rhythm, everything becomes fluid.
+Once the rhythm is understood, everything becomes fluid.

 Functional.
 Precise.